Tener/haskore-guide/doc/wow_2.markdown

 	staccato = articulation .
 Staccato
 	legato   = articulation .
 Legato

 These functions decorate note duration.
 In particular, staccato makes a note shorter, but insert a rest to fill in the gap to make total duration as the same as before.
-If you have the original WOW sound track, you can discover that notes of the melody played by the flute are not always in full length.
+If you have the original WOW sound track, you can discover that notes of the melody played by the flute are not always in full value.

 First step towards a more natural sound: